What is Six Sigma project management?

 • Whether you need any additional information.

-Principle #3: Continuous process improvement
+Principle #3: Focus on continuous process improvement

-The goal is to reach the highest possible Sigma level for organizational processes — Six Sigma — with an accuracy of 99.99966.
-The closer you are to the Six Sigma level, the better.
+The goal is to reach the highest possible Sigma level for organizational processes — the Six Sigma level — with an accuracy of 99.99966%, while still maintaining other goals and requirements, such as financial stability.

 Principle #4: Reduce the variation